laughingman77/video_list_csv/README.md

 # Configure

-The `.env` contains the configuration for various options in the script.
+The `.env` file contains the configuration for various options in the script.
 The `example.env` contains all of the default settings.
 Copy `example.env` to `.env` and, if needed, configure `.env` to your requirements.

 ```bash
 cp example.env .env